 If shouts of this ring out from your living room every day, you are not alone.
 This jumping game seems to make boys and girls all over focus with next level determination.
 So why not make a real challenge of it?
-A “floor is lava” learning game is just what the teacher ordered for same late summer, time-for-school refreshers.
+A “floor is lava” learning game is a perfect game for some summer fun.

-Before setting out to make your “stepping stones”, decide which skill your child might need to brush up on before the first school bell rings.
+Before setting out to make your “stepping stones”, decide which skill your child might need to brush up on.
 Tackling this game with a kindergartner and fourth grader, we went with sight words, 1-100 number recognition, color names, and multiplication/division answers.
 Add some competitiveness to the game using our Digital Timer!

 Create a hand drawn flame as a template.